AceDataCloud/LumaAPI/docs/luma_tasks_api_integration_guide.md

 ### Response Example

-Upon successful request, the API will return the specific details of all batch video tasks.
+Upon successful request, the API will return the specific details of all batch video tasks this time.
 For example:
 ```json
 {
   "items": [